one-for-all/gorilla-physics/README.md

 ## Getting Started

-Run all tests:
+Run all tests in lib:

-`cargo test -- --nocapture`
+`cargo test --lib -- --nocapture`

 Run the pendulum example: